 - Ab was the ‘heart’ or the source of all good and bad actions.

 The afterlife story goes this way: The god Anubis collects Akh and guides it to the hall of truth, where it is examined and judged by Osiris.
-Osiris is the judge of the dead or celebrates as the ruler of the underworld in popular terms.
-Osiris weighs the Ab or heart of soul against the feather of Ma’at on a grad gold platted weighing scale.
-If the scale is heavier than the weight of feather of Ma’at, then the soul would be punished.
+Osiris is the judge of the dead or celebrated as the ruler of the underworld in popular terms.
+Osiris weighs the Ab or heart of soul against the feather of Ma’at on a grand gold plated weighing scale.
+If the scale is heavier than the weight of the feather of Ma’at, then the soul would be punished.
 However, if it’s an otherwise case, then the soul would be judged by 42 further judges and gods.
 Eventually, only worthy and successful souls enter the field of reeds.

 Process of Mourning and Lamentations

-Mourning and Lamentation are considered a significant part of ancient Egyptian funerals.
+Mourning and Lamentation are considered a significant part of ancient Egyptian burial practices.
 The louder one laments, the better it is for the deceased.
 However, even these practices were dependent upon social class and dead standing or stature in society.

 The lower or poor class of Egyptian society couldn’t afford such kindness; however, they would still perform all these rituals in a limited capacity with whatever resources were available.